jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

 The `tasks-rs` quickstart demonstrates how to implement a JAX-RS service that uses JPA persistence deployed to Red Hat JBoss Enterprise Application Platform.

 * The client uses HTTP to interact with the service.
-It builds on the *tasks* quickstarts which provide simple Task management with secure login.
+It builds on the *tasks* quickstart, which provides simple task management with secure login.

 * The service interface is implemented using JAX-RS.
 The SecurityContext JAX-RS annotation is used to inject the security details into each REST method.

-The application manages User and Task JPA entities.
-A user represents an authenticated principal and is associated with zero or more Tasks.
+The application manages `User` and `Task` JPA entities.
+A user represents an authenticated principal and is associated with zero or more tasks.
 Service methods validate that there is an authenticated principal and the first time a principal is seen, a JPA User entity is created to correspond to the principal.
-JAX-RS annotated methods are provided for associating Tasks with this User and for listing and removing Tasks.
+JAX-RS annotated methods are provided for associating tasks with this user and for listing and removing tasks.

 _Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_